Infrared Anomalous Dimensions at Three-Loop in the SM from Conserved Currents: Usage of the Supplementary Files

 \section{Usage of the Supplementary Files}

+The supplementary files can be downloaded from our GitHub repository\footnote{\hbox{\url{https://github.com/michael-stadlbauer/AnomalousDimensions.git}}}~\href{https://github.com/michael-stadlbauer/AnomalousDimensions.git}{\faGithub}.
 Upon loading the file \texttt{IRAnomDim\_SM\_3Loop.m} into \texttt{Mathematica} using the usual \texttt{Get} command, the two variables \texttt{$\gamma$Cusp} and \texttt{$\gamma$Coll} are created in the workspace.
 Both of these are functions that accept at least one and up to two arguments.
 The first specifies the gauge group (for \texttt{$\gamma$Cusp}) or the external particle (for \texttt{$\gamma$Coll}).
 If no second argument is provided, \eg \texttt{$\gamma$Coll["B"]}, the full anomalous dimension up to three loops is returned, while a certain loop order can be specified using the second argument.
-Note, using the second argument returns only a single loop order, i.e. \texttt{$\gamma$Coll["B",2]} returns only the two loop collinear anomalous dimension of the the $B$ gauge boson, not up to the two loop order.
+Note, using the second argument returns only a single loop order, i.e. \texttt{$\gamma$Coll["B",2]} returns only the two loop collinear anomalous dimension of the $B$ gauge boson, not up to the two loop order.
 The allowed values for the two types of anomalous dimensions are given in \Tab{tab:allowedArgs}.

 After loading the file \texttt{BetaFunc\_SM\_2Loop.m} into a \texttt{Mathematica} session, the function \texttt{beta} is created.
 This function can be called with a single argument specifying the desired coupling.
 The allowed values are in the set \{"gs", "gw", "g1", "yd", "yu", "yl", "$\lambda$"\}.
 To return the beta function of the strong coupling, for example, we would call \texttt{beta["gs"]}.
 Note that always the full beta function up to the two-loop order is returned.
 This also includes the scalar quartic coupling.
 In fact, it turns out this coupling appears only from two loops on in the IR anomalous dimensions.
 Therefore, we would need only its one-loop beta function, but we still included the two-loop results for completeness.